 Embedded NAND Flash File System

-A best-of-class NAND flash file system suitable for all embedded applications that don't require the Windows compatibility provided by TargetFAT, liteFS-NAND includes the following features;
+A best-of-class state-of-the-art NAND flash file system, liteFS-NAND includes the following features;

 - A reliable, high performance, re-entrant UNIX-like embedded file system with a full POSIX and ANSI C compliant application program interface.
 Use of NAND flash for the backing store is invisible to the application layer.